Skip to main content

 What data sources do I need to produce estimates for the indicators in the SOSCHI framework?

 The climate-health indicators are not based on direct counts.
 For all indicators these are estimated based on statistical models.
-For further guidance see the Framework topic pages for links to the methods documents', Section 2: Data and variables.
+For further guidance see the Framework topic pages for links to the methods documents, Section 2: Data and variables.

 All the proposed indicators include guidance on potential disaggregations to identify vulnerable groups and inform policy interventions.
 Because of data limitations in some countries, and potentially differing policy needs, the feasibility of this will depend on data availability and quality.
 Furthermore, if an outcome is relatively uncommon, the number of cases and the statistical model techniques used may be insufficient to provide reliable results.
-For further guidance see the Framework topic pages for links to the methods documents', Section 2.4: Disaggregations of data.
+For further guidance see the Framework topic pages for links to the methods documents, Section 2.4: Disaggregations of data.

 How do I know whether the indicator metrics produced are reliable?